 I mixed the pastry dough and let it rest at room temperature to rise for a little over an hour.
 Then I rolled out the dough and finished the braids as usual.

-However, I still recommend allowing the dough to chill for several hours, as the braids made from dough that's been chilled tend to have a flakier texture with more layers.
+However, I still recommend allowing the dough to chill for several hours, as the braids made from chilled dough tend to have a flakier texture with more layers.

 When the pastry dough is chilled, the butter solidifies, making it easier to work with and allowing the layers of dough and butter to remain distinct during the rolling process.
 This creates the flaky, layered texture that is characteristic of butter braid pastries.